UNL-UAV/UNL-UAV/docs/welcome.md

 Most team communication is done through Slack on the UNL Aerospace #uav-general channel.
 Team meetings will be held either in person or remote or both during the year.
 To make sure you are the most up to date with current communication, please download Slack and Zoom as outlined below.

+To track progress, a progress management and Kanban board tool, Quire is used.

 ### Slack
 To download slack, please visit the [Slack Download Link](https://slack.com/downloads/).
 After downloading slack, request to join the Aerospace channel at [unlaerospace.slack.com](https://join.slack.com/t/unlaerospace/shared_invite/zt-eotegohj-JnXTsjd_HzOs8unZlq_CmQ) or by sending an email to Andrew Hossack at [andrew_hossack@outlook.com](mailto:andrew_hossack@outlook.com), as noted in [Resources](resources.md).